 A true musician delights in performing to the best of his or her abilities in front of an appreciative and knowledgeable audience.
 Great musicians have the ability to perform even the most elementary of pieces in a way that seems beautiful and polished.
 And great musicians show excellent performance etiquette.
-Performance etiquette is all about good manners and respect for your audience.
-The Adjudicator will take your performance etiquette seriously as an important part of the whole performance.
+Performance etiquette is all about respect for your audience.
+The Adjudicator will value your performance etiquette highly - it is an integral part of the whole performance.

 Here is a bit of useful advice, written by a veteran Eisteddfod attendendee and observer, covering the following topics: